Arulmigu Kapaleeswara Shiva & Devi Karpagambal of Mylapore, Madras.

 Christian Gnostic poet of Edessa Bardaisan, Bardesanes in Latin, (154–222 CE) is the alleged author of the Acts of Thomas on which the St. Thomas in India fable is predicated.
 He had met and discussed Indian religion with Brahmins and Buddhist monks who had passed through Edessa en route to Rome and was familiar with Buddhist and Hindu religion.
 There is no historical evidence that he actually travelled to India.

 Apostle St. Thomas as imagined by the Syrian Christians in Kerala.
 Neither the Cross nor Bible existed in the 1st century CE.
-They would be brought by Iranian Christian refugees later.
+They would be brought by Iranian Christian refugees to India later.

 Pantaenus (died AD 216) was a Stoic philosopher in Alexandria who converted to Christianity and tried to reconcile Greek philosophy with Christian theology.
 He is believed to have visited India sometime between 180 and 190 where he found the Gospel of Mathew in Hebrew left behind by St. Bartholomew who had reached India before him.
 This story is legend built on more legend.
 Historians today assert that he didn’t travel further east than Arabia Felix (Southern Arabia, Oman and Yemen).
 And even if he did reach the Kerala coast ca. 200, it does not prove that St. Thomas (or St. Bartholomew) got there before him; it only proves that there was trade and traffic between Muziris (Kodungallur) on the Periyar River and Alexandria.